 Te Koha – meaning gift, offering – provided a space for visitors to La Biennale interested in learning more about New Zealand Architecture and Design to immerse themselves in our design culture.

-During the 2016 Venice Architecture Biennale, Te Koha will host events organised by event patrons, partners and supporters.
-It will also be a base for cultural events, including symposia on architecture, innovation, and the sciences.
-It will also be supported by Te Mātau, a small reading space, in which visitors to New Zealand’s exhibition can discover more about New Zealand architecture and creative industries through selected publications and writings.
+During the 2016 Venice Architecture Biennale, Te Koha hosted events organised by event patrons, partners and supporters.
+It was a base for cultural events, including symposia on architecture, innovation, and the sciences.
+Te Koha was also supported by Te Mātau – meaning knowledge, understanding – a small reading space in which visitors to New Zealand’s exhibition can discover more about creative industries through selected publications and writings.

-Te Koha and Te Matau would not have been possible without the commitment of our manufacturers and suppliers.
-Both rooms have been generously supported by: Abodo, David Trubridge, Nick Radford, Nodi Rugs, Philips Selecon, Resene, Robinson Interiors, Rockcote, Resident and Vanda Holdings.
-With special thanks to: Campaign for Wool NZ, Camira Fabrics, Okewa, and Ngā Aho.
+Te Koha and Te Mātau would not have been possible without the commitment of our manufacturers and suppliers.
+Both rooms have been generously supported

 Photography by Mary Gaudin